JBGruber/ess-v2-web-scraping-data-management/readme.md

 In this session, we trap some docile data that wants to be found.

-Your task: Find a conference that uses a static website and scrape the data as we have donw in class (note: if you find non-static pages, also note them, we’ll need them later)
+Your task: Find a conference that uses a static website and scrape the data as we have done in class (note: if you find non-static pages, also note them, we can have a look at them later)

 ## Day 4 Application Programming Interface (APIs)

 In this session, we learn how to get obtain data from someone else.

-Your task: Find and parse information about the authors
+Your task: Find and parse information about the authors you found on the conference website youscraped before

 ## Day 5 Interactive Web Pages